This Cranberry Pie recipe is easy to make for a classic Thanksgiving dessert. The homemade flaky pie crust and juicy, tangy filling are so delicious!

 Instructions

 - Add the butter and pulse until butter is in pea size pieces, about 10 pulses, do not over mix.
-Add half the sour cream and egg mixture and pulse about 5 times until combined, add the remaining sour cream mixture and pulse/process until it comes together completely.
-Gather the dough together into a smooth ball, wrap tightly with plastic wrap, refrigerate for 30 minutes.
+Add half the sour cream and egg mixture and pulse about 5 times, or until well combined.
+Add the remaining sour cream mixture and pulse/process until it comes together completely.
+Gather the dough together into a smooth ball, wrap tightly with plastic wrap, and refrigerate for 30 minutes.

 - Heat a medium sized pot over low/medium heat on the stove.
 Add all the ingredients except the cornstarch.
 Stir to combine.
 Simmer for about 25 minutes or until the cranberries have burst and begun to reduce.